Lambda-X/lambdax-blog/resources/templates/md/posts/2016-05-03-multimethods-protocols-explained.md

 Few notes on datatypes:

-* Datatypes are declared inside namespaces like everything else so if you want to use them in antoher namespace you need to _import_ them.
+* Datatypes are declared inside namespaces like everything else so if you want to use them in another namespace you need to _import_ them.
 * You can use the `reify` macro to create an anonymous instance of a datatype (that implements a protocol).
 * If you `assoc` or `update` a record, a new record will be returned: